2023 Yokohama F. Marinos season: Results summary

-Results by round

 Matches

 The opening match was released by the J.League on 23 December 2022.
 The full league fixtures were released on 20 January 2023.

+Emperor's Cup

+As a J1 League club, Marinos starts the competition at the second round, not having to play prefectural qualifiers.

 J.League Cup

 As Marinos qualified for the AFC Champions League, the club would immediately be awarded a bye from the competition's group stage, entering it only in the quarter-finals.
-However, as the continental tournament only starts on September, instead of early in the year (as usual), Marinos will have to play the group stage alongside the other 19 participating teams.
+However, as the continental tournament only starts on September, instead of early in the year (as usual), Marinos had to play the group stage alongside the other 19 participating teams.

+Quarter-finals

+Yokohama F. Marinos won 5–3 on aggregate.

+Semi-finals

+Urawa Red Diamonds won 2–1 on aggregate.

 Super Cup

 AFC Champions League

 Marinos qualified to play the 2023–24 AFC Champions League as 2022 J1 League champions.
 With the title, the club earned a direct entry to the competition's group stage.
 The group stage is planned by the AFC to start on 18 September 2023.